MaanavKhaitan/random-walk-music-generator/README.md

 # Creating Music with Random Walks
-This program creates music using random walks, starting from A and then exploring nearby notes to create a tune.
+This program tries to create music using random walks, starting from A and then exploring nearby notes to create a tune.

 I started by applying a Fourier Transform to deconstruct a sound of a C note on the piano, creating a graph of frequencies like this:
 ![image](https://user-images.githubusercontent.com/22297592/204111207-5a682c00-5f83-4fd9-9a84-f47dcf5ddb47.png)